jeremiahjirey/terraform-training/README.md

 The official owner of the app I use for training:

 - 🔗 [handipradana/apigatewayv2](https://github.com/handipradana/apigatewayv2)
-  Jury of Banyumas Regency LKS 2025.
+  Jury of Banyumas Regency LKS Cloud Computing 2025.

 ## 📝 License
 © 2025 Imannuel Jeremi